Goutham-Narendiran/DistributedSystemsProjectFinal/README.md

 1) Run the server on an IDE that supports Maven.
 (IntelliJ Recommanded) The sever can be located under Film Port Server folder.

-2) Install the application on an android device (Suggest API 29 or higher) and enjoy.
+2) Install the application using android studio on an android device emulator (Suggest API 29 or higher).

+3) Enjoy